-Worldwide there are more than 36,500 pharmacists who are BPS board certified in ambulatory care pharmacy, critical care pharmacy, geriatric pharmacy, nuclear pharmacy, nutrition support pharmacy, oncology pharmacy, pediatric pharmacy, pharmacotherapy and psychiatric pharmacy.
-Pharmacists will be able to sit for the cardiology and infectious diseases pharmacy exams for the first time in the fall of 2018.
+Worldwide there are more than 42,000 pharmacists who are BPS board certified in ambulatory care pharmacy, cardiology pharmacy, critical care pharmacy, geriatric pharmacy, infectious diseases pharmacy, nuclear pharmacy, nutrition support pharmacy, oncology pharmacy, pediatric pharmacy, pharmacotherapy and psychiatric pharmacy.
+Pharmacists will be able to sit for the compounded sterile preparations pharmacy exam for the first time in the fall of 2019.

 What sets BPS board certified pharmacists apart from other pharmacists?

 As a result of the rigorous education and training standards mandated by the Board of Pharmacy Specialties, the BPS certified pharmacist stands out as the most qualified to take on today’s expanding expectations of patients, healthcare providers, employers, insurance companies and others who recognize the increasing need for a team approach to healthcare.